ankitdani/linkedin-job-scrapper/README.md

 ## Notes

 - The script retrieves job listings from LinkedIn using publicly accessible URLs.
-Ensure you comply with LinkedIn's terms of service and usage policies when using this script.
 - The script might need adjustments if LinkedIn changes its website structure.